-Mildew stains and saltpetre on walls: Causes, moisture and permanent solutions
+Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 Introduction

 If you live in an older building or have damp cellars, you may have already been confronted with two common problems: Mould stains on walls and so-called saltpetre on walls.
 These phenomena are not only unattractive to look at, but can also have serious consequences for the masonry and your health.
 In this article, you will learn all about the causes of these problems, the dangers of damp and how you can permanently eliminate them.
 A moisture meter can help to detect moisture in walls at an early stage and thus prevent mold.
+Price plays an important role here, as different models should be compared in terms of their functionality and features to determine the best price-performance ratio.
+The content of this article has been carefully checked to ensure the quality and accuracy of the information.

 What are mold stains on walls?